Troubleshooting Azure Onboarding

 Configure Policies for Azure Key Vault Entities

 Azure Key Vaults have entities that are not accessible with the policy that is set up when the Azure account is onboarded to CloudGuard.
-This is because by default Azure does not grant access rights to vaults, secrets, certificates, and keys.
+This is because, by default, Azure does not grant access rights to vaults, secrets, certificates, and keys.
 In addition, new entities may be created from time to time.
 The CloudGuard Compliance Engine, for example, needs to access these entities when evaluating the compliance of your Azure environments.

 Note - Azure Storage accounts cannot have expiration or renewal checks of the Access Keys.
 This is possible only with Azure Key Vaults.